ORIGINALLY POSTED 10th APRIL 2017

 An hour later the top lip and chin where stinging, with the skin feeling like it was stretching too far.
 Apart from that, it was a pretty peaceful session.
 I did at the end ask Debbie if she had many transgender patients, as the Not Alone Plymouth Transgender support group I go to is just around the corner.
 When she said yes, I told her about the group and she said, ohhh, I was just going to tell you about that.
 Turns out one of the founders of the support group, Erin, is a patient with Debbie :) I don’t know why but finding that out made me feel really happy, I told Erin at the support group the next day, and it turns out she also sees the same gender therapist as me.
 We are both so lucky to have these people in our lives!

-This photo was taken a few minutes after the session as I walked through the park.
-Like last time, my face was swelling up again, but if you compare the photo above, with this photo, taken right after session one, you can see how less stubble there is; getting there :)
+The first photo was taken a few minutes after the session as I walked through the park.
+Like last time, my face swelled up again, but compared with right after the very first session five months ago, there is now so much less stubble … we’re getting there :)

-Not a very pretty photo, but this was taken the next day, about 12 hours after the session.
-You can see very swollen and spotty skin, which went away after a few days.
+Not a very pretty second photo, but this was taken the next day, about 12 hours after the session.
+You can see how swollen and spotty my skin was, but this went away after a few days.